World Nuclear Industry Status Report: 2012 report

 According to the World Nuclear Industry Status Report 2012, written by Mycle Schneider and Antony Froggatt, nuclear power accounted for 11 percent of worldwide electricity generation.
-World atomic power production dropped by a record 4.3 percent in 2011 as the global financial crisis and the Fukushima disaster in Japan prompted plant shutdowns and slowed construction of new sites.
+World atomic power production dropped by a record 4.3% in 2011 as the Great Recession and the Fukushima nuclear accident in Japan prompted plant shutdowns and slowed construction of new sites.
 Seven reactors began operating in 2011 and 19 were shuttered.

 The report shows that following the Fukushima crisis in March 2011, Germany, Switzerland and Taiwan announced their withdrawal from nuclear power.
 Output was further restricted as nations suspended construction plans amid safety concerns and economic stagnation, forcing utilities to study extending lifetimes, which raises considerable safety issues.

 At least five countries, including Egypt and Kuwait, have suspended plans to build their first nuclear reactors.
 In the U.K., major companies like RWE, EON, and SSE have all abandoned new-build proposals in 2011/12, while companies in Japan and Bulgaria have suspended construction.
 The Fukushima disaster also created certification and licensing delays.